1hada/Simple-Morphological-Operation-Dilation/README.md

-# Make Space for the future
+# Simple Morphological Operation Dialation

 Hi !
 The program follows the edge of a letter in order to make it more bold!